art teacher with two kids

 Kelly Campbell is a printmaker and art educator who has recently been focusing on community art and printmaking projects.
 Including a City of Winnipeg public art program “Youth With Art” project with Elwick Family Resource Center.
 As well as an “Artist in the Schools” with Kelvin High School.
 With these programs Kelly is teaching both groups various forms of printmaking.
 Kelly also prints their own work out of their studio in the Exchange.

-Classes at Forum: Teen Drawing and DIY Screen Printing
+Classes at Forum: All Ages DIY Screen Printing

 Nick Iskierski